 Community Diagnostic Centres

-It will see elective diagnostic tests delivered away from acute hospital sites and separately from urgent diagnostic scans, reducing waiting times for non-urgent tests and the risk of cancellation, whilst also improving patient experience and outcomes.
+The new centre, located in Telford, will see elective diagnostic tests delivered away from the acute hospital sites and separately from urgent diagnostic scans.

 Frequently Asked Questions

 The principle behind this national initiative is to create ‘one stop shops’ across the country, away from hospitals, so that patients can receive lifesaving checks close to their homes.